FoxyStoat/natours/README.md

 ## How to run this Application?

 Clone or download this repo to your local machine, unzip and open index.html file in a browser.
-Alternatively, click [here]( https://foxystoat.github.io/natours/) to view the finished project on live GitHub page.
+Alternatively, click [Here for a live preview of the website]( https://foxystoat.github.io/natours/) to view the finished project on live GitHub page.

 ## What I learnt from this Project